PrismLibrary/Prism-Samples-Forms/UsingEventAggregator/README.md

 ```

 ## Creating Events with Custom Payload
-To create a custom payload for your event, simply extend `System.EventArgs` and set as payload for custom event
+To create a custom payload for your event, simply extend `System.EventArgs` and set as payload for custom event,
 ```csharp
 public class NativeEventArgs : EventArgs
 {